lockss/lockss-rtd-portal/docs/migration/introduction.rst

 .. note::

    At the end of the migration process, letting your LOCKSS 2.x host adopt the IP address and hostname previously associated with your LOCKSS 1.x is **strongly recommended**.
 See :numref:`Adopting the LOCKSS 1.x IP Address and Hostname` (:ref:`Adopting the LOCKSS 1.x IP Address and Hostname`).

-.. _migration-new-host-recommended:

-.. admonition:: Why is a new host recommended?

-   *  LOCKSS 2.x has higher system requirements.

-   *  Unlike LOCKSS 1.x, LOCKSS 2.x can be installed on a greater variety of :external+lockss-manual:ref:`Compatible Operating Systems`.
-This is an opportunity to move to a new host better fitting your institution's IT infrastructure preferences.

-   *  If your LOCKSS 1.x host is running an outdated operating system in the RHEL family such as CentOS Linux 7, you must first upgrade the OS to another operating system in the RHEL family before proceeding with a same-host migration.

-   *  Running LOCKSS 1.x and LOCKSS 2.x together on the same host will degrade performance, and may cause the migration process to take longer.

 Same-Host Migration
 ===================